navillasa/biolingual-app/README.md

 * Inkscape
 * [ApiMedic](https://apimedic.net/) - Medical Symptom Checker API
 * [Google Translate](https://cloud.google.com/translate/) - Google Cloud Platform Translation API

-#### Mac Development Instructions
-1. Clone or download our repository
-2. Update apikey.js with your ApiMedic and Google Cloud Platorm Translation API (see instructions in apikeys.js)
-3. In your console, navigate to the directory containing index.html
-4. Run the following console command: python -m "SimpleHTTPServer" 8000
-5. In your browser (Chrome works best), go to the URL localhost:8000

 ## Development Process
 * [1.
 Concept](#1-concept)